 1. Stop with the perfectionism

-Your first drafts are probably going to be awful, and you final drafts will still have things that you could improve.
+Your first drafts are probably going to be awful, and your final drafts will still have things that you could improve.
 In short, your thesis will never be perfect.

-You may try and convince yourself otherwise, but a few mistakes here and there or a research design flaw or two isn’t the end of the world.
-If you’re a perfectionist like me, you probably know the struggle of trying to make sure you’ve made everything as good as it possible can be, often at great cost.
-But you also know the panic that sets in when you realise you’ve made a mistake.
+You may try and convince yourself otherwise, but a few mistakes here and there or a research design flaw or two aren’t the end of the world.
+If you’re a perfectionist like I am, you probably know the struggle of trying to make sure you’ve made everything as good as it possibly can be, often at great cost.
+You also know the panic that sets in when you realise you’ve made a mistake.

 In short: give yourself a break.